se4ai2324-uniba/MalURLs/README.md

 ~~~
 docker run -p 5000:5000 malurls_api
 ~~~
+Ensure the .pkl models files are in the /models folder and .csv data files are in /data folder.
 ## D. Build and run the docker image using docker-compose
 ### 1) Buid the enitre image using
 ~~~
 docker-compose build
 ~~~
+Ensure the .pkl models files are in the /models folder and .csv data files are in /data folder.

 ### 2) Run the entire image using
 ~~~